tomreinartz90/jira-time-tracker/README.md

 [![Build Status](https://travis-ci.org/tomreinartz90/simplicate-app.svg?branch=development)](https://travis-ci.org/tomreinartz90/simplicate-app)
 # Introduction

-A simple application to keep track of your work in simplicate,
+A simple application to keep track of your work in Jira,

 Currently runs with: